openae-io/openae-io/project/goals.md

 # Goals

-**OpenAE is an open standard to empower data-based acoustic emission and structure-born sound applications.**
+OpenAE is an open, collaborative platform focused on advancing data-driven methods in the field of acoustic emission:

-1. [Open standard of feature algorithm definitions](/standards/features/).
+1. [Open standard for feature algorithm definitions](/standards/features/).
 Each feature is identified by an ID and a version.
 Models can use those identifiers to unambiguously specify its inputs.
 2. [Implementations in different programming languages](/library/) to compute features in different environments and on different targets.
 3. [Share and reuse trained models](/models/) based on those standardized features.
 Models can reused in similar applications or new applications by utilizing transfer learning.